dmo575/java-dmo/RENDERER.md

     So if you recude the camera's XY dimensions, you are NOT shrinking what you see, you are just resizing the window you use to look outside.
 This means that when you go to the canvas you will have extra space that you wont use.
 You can think about it this way: the camera is a 4x4 paper, and you want to exactly copy (meaning same size as well) wathever drawing is in that paper into a 6x6 paper (this would be the canvas).
 You will start copying from the top left corner and by the time you finish, you will see that you have an unpainted horizontal stripe at the bottom of the paper and another unpainted vertical stripe at the right end of the paper.
     **IMG 04**
 - Projecting an image when the camera's XY size is bigger than the application canvas':
     - No visual changes will happen here because as already mentioned, resizing the camera this way just creates a bigger window to look from, but when it is time to paste that image, is like copying an image from a 6x6 paper onto a 4x4 paper without changing the scale, starting from the top left corner.
-Wathever extra was on the 6x6 will be never drawn because there is no space.
+Wathever extra was on the 6x6 will never be drawn because there is no space.
 This means that the end result of this is the same result you would get if you shrink the camera's XY dimensions to those of the application canvas' ones and paint again.
     **IMG 05**

 However not all is bad about this.
 At least we now have a camera with its own dimensions in that 3D world.
 Kind of useless when it comes to projecting to the canvas but still, we can use this.
-This is a first good step.
+This is a first good step, and the reason for that is this:

+Zooming in and out means that our camera captures more of the 3D world (if we want to zoom out) or less of the 3D world (if we want to zoom in) and then we get that view and project it into our canvas, using presumably all of its space.
+This is what creates that zoom in/out illusion; the resizing of the camera's XY plane captured in the same immutable application canvas.

 Now that we understand the problem, understand what we want.